-Maybe The Suicide Of Dr. David Kelly Should Face More ScrutinyFirst Published: May 2, 2017 Last updated: April 2nd, 2018 Estimated Reading Time: 8 minutes 1 comment
+Maybe The Suicide Of Dr. David Kelly Should Face More ScrutinyFirst Published: May 2, 2017 Last updated: February 7th, 2019 Estimated Reading Time: 8 minutes Posted in: Conspiracy 1 comment

 The death of Dr. David Kelly is officially the result of a suicide.
 However, there are many – including medical professionals – who simply do not accept that ruling.
 The microbiologist would face accusations of leaking information to BBC journalist, Andrew Gilligan, that the UK government had “sexed up” claims of Saddam Hussein’s possession Weapons of Mass Destruction – and perhaps more to key, their capabilities.
 This was to make a stronger case for joining the United States in the eventual invasion of Iraq in 2003.

 Following his appearance in front of the Foreign Affairs Select Committee, whose findings would state he was unlikely to be the source of the leaks, the discovery of Kelly’s dead body in woods near his home raised an eyebrow or two in the conspiracy community.
 It quickly came to light he had taken his own life.
 Some, however, firmly believe it was murder – of a “professional” kind.

 Before we look deeper into the circumstances leading up to and surrounding Dr. Kelly’s death, check out the video below.
 It features former intelligence agent, Annie Machon.
 She is speaking mainly about the death of Princess Diana here.
 However, it is a good peek into how dark life in the intelligence community must be.

 VIDEO: Annie Machon-former MI5 shines light on the murder of HRH Princess Diana

 The Infamous 45-Minute Claim, And The Indirect Naming Of David Kelly